 - It’s top of mind.
 Email puts you in front of people so you’re not out of sight, out of mind.

 - It’s trackable.
-If you use an email service provider like Mad Mimi (my top recommendation for beginners), you can track your growth and progress.
+Email service providers provide stats so you can track growth and progress.
 This is infinitely better than, say, RSS subscribers whom you can’t track at all.

 Alright I’m convinced.
 So how do I get email addresses?

 Isn’t there a faster way to collect them?

 Well, you could buy them or steal them, but that’s spammy and in some cases probably illegal.
 I don’t recommend it.
 You’ll make people mad, they’ll remove themselves from your list, mark your emails as spam and you’ll be right back where you started with no list, except it’ll be worse because now people won’t like you either.

 So how do I get people to want to sign up for my email list?